 Why Visit Either, Anyway?

-In my opinion, the beaches around San Juan aren’t great.
-They win points for being convenient (and, you know, for year-round tropical weather), but they don’t have the soft white sand and warm turquoise water that I dream about.
+In my opinion, the beaches around San Juan–or even in Luquillo–aren’t great.
+They win points for being convenient (and for year-round tropical weather), but they don’t have the soft white sand and warm turquoise water that I dream about.
 You have to head to either Vieques or Culebra for that.

 Both islands also offer a laidback vibe in the best of ways.
 There’s none of the crazy traffic you’ll find around San Juan, no crowds, and plenty of peace and quiet.
-Our goal on this trip was to “get away” from real life which meant I wanted to subtract stress and these destinations fit the bill.
+Our goal on this trip was to “get away” from real life which meant I wanted to subtract stress.
+These destinations fit the bill.

 Neither Vieques nor Culebra is jam-packed with attractions, but if you want sunshine, beaches, and an easy-going trip, either one will work for you.